fansforflorida/qmk_userspace/keyboards/keebio/nyquist/rev4/keymaps/fansforflorida/readme.md

 I normally use my right thumb for spacebar, so I made the left spacebar dual function using [Layer-Tap](https://docs.qmk.fm/feature_layers?id=switching-and-toggling-layers).
 Hold it to access layer 2, but tap it for space.
 This way, I can hold spacebar with my left thumb and use IJKL for arrows, H and N for PgUp and PgDn, and U and O for Home and End with my right hand.
 This puts the navigation keys right on the home row.

-My FoldKB has a split right Shift key.
-The 1u

 Dedicated arrow keys are at the bottom right of the keyboard.
 Instead of the vim arrangement of left, down, up, right, I arranged my arrow keys like this: up, left, down, right.
 The left, down, and right arrow keys are in the same order as an inverted T arrow cluster; only up is in a different position.

-You can change any of the above using VIA, but there are a few features that I enabled in the firmware:

 ## Features

+You can change the keymap using VIA, but there are a few features that I enabled in the firmware:

 ### Caps Word